Security & Privacy

 If you find a security issue, please email security@medibillsaver.com.
 The full disclosure record is at /.well-known/security.txt (RFC 9116 format).

-We aim to acknowledge reports within 48 hours and have a fix deployed within 7 days for critical issues.
+We aim to acknowledge reports as quickly as we can and to prioritize fixes for critical issues.
 We don't run a paid bug-bounty program at this time, but we'll credit researchers who follow responsible-disclosure practice.

 Related Pages